 - For trades requiring background checks: police clearance certificate, excerpt from the central commercial register

-If you can’t fill out or submit the form in person, you can authorise a third party to do so for you.
-Find out everything you need to know about issuing a power of attorney here (German article).
+If you can’t fill out or submit the form in person, you can authorise a third party to do so for you via a power of attorney.

-Once you’ve successfully registered with your trade office, the Finanzamt will contact you for tax registration.
-You’ll receive a form requesting general details such as personal information as well as specific details about your business activities, your working capital, the anticipated amount of revenue you’ll earn and the types of bookkeeping and profit calculation you’ll use.
-You will then receive your tax ID number (Steuernummer), which is necessary for issuing invoices.
+Once you’ve successfully registered your trade, the Finanzamt will contact you for tax registration.
+This is a form you fill in with specific details about your business activities, working capital, revenue forecast and which bookkeeping and profit calculation you’ll use.
+This will get you your tax ID number (Steuernummer), which is necessary for issuing invoices.

-- Practising a trade is subject to the German Trade Act, or the Gewerbeordnung (GewO).
+- Practising a trade is subject to the German Trade Act (Gewerbeordnung, or GewO).